DonalChilde/eve-esi/DEV-TODO.md

 - validate jobs - create action?
 - run job or workorder flag
 - Docs
+  - oh so many docs
 - docs internal - write out program flow
+- decide, add workorder attribute to job, or submit as additional_attributes
+  - Decided
+  - remove additional_attributes param from do job and do work_orders.
+  - add any additional attributes to respective workorder or job before processing.
+  - can leave additional attribute param in callbacks, note that those attributes will not be added to job for later inspection.

 ## future releases